-3.4.2 NPDES Permit-by-Rule Requirements
+3.4.2 NPDES Permit-by-Rule

-The development may require a National Pollutant Discharge Elimination System (NPDES) Permit-by-Rule.
-The National Pollutant Discharge Elimination System (NPDES) Permit Program is the Construction Storm Water Coverage under Permit-by-Rule under Part 31, Water Resources Protection of the Natural Resources and Environmental Protection Act (NREPA), Public Act 451 of 1994, as amended and the Federal Water Pollution Control Act, 33 U.S.C.
+The development may require a National Pollutant Discharge Elimination System (NPDES) Permit-by-Rule from the Michigan Department of Environment, Great Lakes & Energy (EGLE).
+The (NPDES) Permit Program is the Construction Storm Water Coverage under Permit-by-Rule under Part 31, Water Resources Protection of the Natural Resources and Environmental

+Protection Act (NREPA), Public Act 451 of 1994, as amended and the Federal Water Pollution Control Act, 33 U.S.C.
 1251, et seq.
 (Clean Water Act)